Rocky Burnette: Career

 Rocky Burnette was born in Memphis, Tennessee, and became part of the early 1980s revival of the rockabilly style.
-He released his first album, The Son of Rock and Roll, on EMI America in 1979.
+He released his first album, The Son of Rock and Roll (#53 Billboard Hot 200), on EMI America in 1979.
 In the summer of 1980, his single "Tired of Toein' the Line" became a No. 8 pop hit in the United States.
 The song was also popular internationally, becoming a No. 1 hit in Australia and peaking at No. 3 in South Africa; it reached No. 58 in the UK.

-EMI America's financial problems interfered with promotion efforts for the follow-up singles (several of which became hits in other countries), and Burnette's second album, Heart Stopper, was not successful.
+EMI America's financial problems interfered with promotion efforts for the follow-up singles (several of which became hits in other countries), and Burnette's second album, Heart Stopper (The Goods Records, 1982), was not successful.

-In 1981, Burnette toured Europe with the final version of his deceased father's Rock and Roll Trio.
-He also used the band on his next album, Get Hot or Go Home! on Enigma Records.
-It also sold poorly and Enigma dropped Burnette and the Trio rather than release a follow-up.
+In 1983, Burnette toured Europe with the final version of his deceased father's Rock and Roll Trio.
+He also used the band on his next album, Get Hot or Go Home! on KYD Records.
+It also sold poorly and KYD dropped Burnette and the Trio rather than release a follow-up.

 Burnette worked with Rosie Flores and Dwight Twilley in the mid-1990s, and also contributed vocals and the original "Trouble Is I'm in Love With You" to Paul Burlison's 1997 Train Kept A-Rollin'.
 In 1996, Burnette released Tear It Up on Core Records.

 Burnette co-wrote the European hit "You Got Away With Love" for Percy Sledge in 1997 which was produced by Saul Davis & Barry Goldberg.
 He continues to tour internationally at a number of rockabilly shows.

 Backed by Barry Goldberg and Mickey Raphael, he recorded "Mystery Train" for the Carla Olson-produced Americana Railroad compilation album released in 2021.